J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Symmetry in molecules.md

 - The dipole moment _cannot be affected by symmetry operations_
 - Hence, a molecule _only possesses a permanent dipole moment iff_ $x,y$ or $z$ _transform as the totally symmetric IR_

+- If a molecule has a permanent dipole moment, then its [[Molecular spectroscopy#Pure rotational spectra|pure rotational spectra]] can be recorded

 - If a molecule has a _centre of symmetry_, then since linear combinations of the coordinates are _anti-symmetric_, then it _cannot possess a permanent dipole moment_

 ## Chirality